 - To determine enrolment into antenatal care (ANC) and coverage of iron-folic acid supplementation in pregnant women.

 - Data on the prevalence of anaemia is essential to collect in refugee settings for monitoring purposes.
-This module is only intended to be used for assessing anaemia status of population through nutrition surveys and is distinct from assessment at a clinic or hospital.
+This module is only intended to be used for assessing anaemia status of populations through SENS surveys and is distinct from assessment in a clinic or hospital.

-- Data should be collected through a nutrition survey on the prevalence of anaemia among children aged 6-59 months and non-pregnant women of reproductive age (15-49 years).
-Although rare, other age groups are sometimes also included when justified.
+- Data should be collected on the prevalence of anaemia among children aged 6-59 months and nonpregnant women of reproductive age (15-49 years).
+Although rare, other age groups are sometimes also

-- The standard questionnaires provided in Module 2 should be used for the collection of anaemia data.
+- Standard questionnaires should be used for the collection of anaemia data.

 - Providing good quality training to survey teams collecting Hb data, supervising them well, and checking the quality of the equipment and measurements on a regular basis throughout the survey will help ensure that the anaemia data are reliable.

-- There are standard ways of reporting anaemia results that should be followed in all nutrition survey reports produced in refugee contexts.
+- There are standard ways of reporting anaemia results that should be followed in all SENS survey reports produced in refugee contexts.